ammolytics/cartridges/README.md

 # Status

 This project is a **work-in-progress**.
-To date, only the names of SAAMI cartridges are listed in the dataset.
+To date, only the names of SAAMI and C.I.P cartridges are listed in the dataset.

 **Contributions are very welcome, and encouraged!**